nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
-The given index is invalid.
+* 2a.
+One or more of the given arguments are invalid.

-    * 3a1.
+    * 2a1.
 ClientBook shows an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

 <br>

-**Use case 2: Add a client**
+**Use case 3: Add a client**

 **MSS**